 Top 10 Macalester Safety Tips

-For more safety and security information go to our web site at macalester.edu/security
+For more safety and security information visit macalester.edu/security

 Macalester's close proximity and connections to the cities of St. Paul and Minneapolis is unique among peer liberal arts colleges.
 Make sure you take full advantage of the what the Twin Cities has to offer!
 While you will experience the "small town" feel of our immediate neighborhood, (the Macalester Groveland community), the opportunities you will find within the metro area at large are enormous.
 This diverse area is host to some of the country's finest art and culture, as more than 40 organizations produce more than 1,000 art events, exhibits, and performances in St. Paul alone.
 The Twin Cities is home to many recent immigrant groups including Hmong, Somali, Liberian, Karen (from Burma) among others.
 In fact, over 100 ethnic groups are living in the Phillips neighborhood of Minneapolis.
 New immigrants have opened a variety of restaurants, ethnic markets and new businesses adding to the culinary and economic diversity of the area.

 The cities are rich in history and charm and also contain many of Minnesota's historical sites, including the State Capitol and Minnesota History Center.
 For the next few years, you will live in an area that has preserved distinctive architecture and cherished natural areas while continuing to offer a wide range of shopping and dining experiences.
 There is something for everyone in the Twin Cities.
 Outdoor enthusiasts love to run, rollerblade, or bike ride around the many lakes, along the river, or on beautiful Summit Avenue.